brendanclarke/LXR/manual/chapters/06_synth_modules.md

 The LFO can be synced to the sequencer clock — at $\frac{1}{4}$ note sync, the LFO cycles exactly 4 times per bar.
 When sync is active, the frequency parameter is ignored.

+### Using The LFO as an Envelope

-\tip{You can use the LFO as an additional envelope by enabling the retrigger feature.
-Set the retrigger source to the same voice as the modulation destination — the LFO will restart on every played note.
-Additional 'one-shot' LFOs are listed in the LFO waveforms as si1, tr1, etc. to use with this.
-When using one of these waveforms, 'offset' provides an adjustable delay before the start of the waveform.}
+You can use the LFO as an additional envelope by enabling the retrigger feature and choosing one of the special 'one-shot' waveforms.
+Set the retrigger source to the same voice as the modulation destination so the LFO will restart on every played note (this does not need to be the same voice as the one the LFO is on).
+Additional 'one-shot' LFOs are listed in the LFO waveforms as si1, tr1, etc. to use with this; all the waveforms with a '1' suffix generate their modulation envelope once when triggered and then stop until triggered again, instead of cycling as the other waveforms do.
+When using one of these waveforms, 'offset' provides an adjustable delay before the start of the waveform instead of adjusting the waveform phase.

 ## Velocity Modulation